 - In a separate bowl, combine flour, baking powder, baking soda, oats and salt.
 Use a spatula to carefully fold the dry ingredients into the wet.
 As soon as the mass comes together, add choc chips and walnuts.
 Do not over mix!
 The dough will be lumpy and that's ok.

-- Fill a lined baking tin with the dough, and decorate with the two banana halves.
+- Fill a lined baking tin with the dough, and lightly press the two banana halves, cut side up, into the dough.
 Bake for 50-55min until a skewer inserted into the middle comes out clean.
 Cool on a wire rack.

 - Enjoy warm with butter or whipped cream or ice cream.